Skip to content

 While leveraging this flexibility often requires internal IT expertise, the payoff is a system that works precisely how you need it to.

-Reliability and Performance
+3. Reliability and Performance:

 For businesses in areas with unreliable internet or those requiring guaranteed uptime, on-premise systems provide peace of mind.
 Since the software runs locally, payroll processing continues even if external connectivity falters.
-This is particularly crucial for companies in remote locations or those operating in regions with developing infrastructure.

 It’s important to note, however, that on-premise reliability hinges on solid disaster recovery planning.
 Regular data backups, redundant hardware, and clear protocols for server failures are essential safeguards.